SelwynLatog/pokemon-terminal-game/README.md

 - Debugging and iteration over a long-term project

 ## How to Run
-1. Compile the program using your compiler
+1. Download all files and compile the program
-2. Run the executable in the terminal
+2. Run the .cpp file on terminal
 3. Follow the on-screen menus and prompts

 ## Status